arcadia-unity/fighter-tutorial/README.md

 ## The enemy

 We can create the enemy using the same technique: define roles, attach them to a GameObject.
-Note the reuse of `shooter-shoot`.
+Note the reuse of `shoot`.

 ```clojure
 ;; enemy shooting